Waterfall: In culture

 Waterfalls play a role in many cultures, as religious sites and subjects of art and music.

 Many artists have painted waterfalls and they are referenced in many songs, such as those of the Kaluli people in Papua New Guinea.
 Michael Harner titled his study of the Jivaroan peoples of Ecuador The Jivaro: People of the Sacred Waterfalls.
 Artists such as those of the Hudson River School and J. M. W. Turner and John Sell Cotman painted particularly notable pictures of waterfalls in the 19th century.

 One of the versions of the Shinto purification ceremony of misogi involves standing underneath a waterfall in ritual clothing.
 In Japan the Nachi Falls are a site of pilgrimage, as are falls near Tirupati, India, and the Saut-d'Eau, Haiti.
 The Otavalos use Piguchi waterfall as part of the Churru ritual which serves as a coming of age ceremony.
 Many waterfalls in Africa were places of worship for the native peoples and got their names from gods in the local religion.

+"In Chinese tradition, the waterfall represents" the season of autumn, yin, and the Chinese dragon's power over water that comes from the former two.

 List

 There are thousands of waterfalls in the world, though no exact number has been calculated.
 The World Waterfall Database lists 7,827 as of 2013, but this is likely incomplete; as noted by Hudson, over 90% of their listings are in North America.
 Many guidebooks to local waterfalls have been published.
 There is also no agreement how to measure the height of a waterfall, or even what constitutes one.
 Angel Falls in Venezuela is the tallest waterfall in the world, the Khone Phapheng Falls in Laos are the widest, and the Inga Falls on the Congo River are the biggest by flow rate, while the Dry Falls in Washington are the largest confirmed waterfalls ever.
 The highest known subterranean waterfall is in Vrtoglavica Cave in Slovenia.
-The largest known oceanic waterfall is the Denmark Strait cataract.
+The Denmark Strait cataract is an undersea overflow which could be considered a "waterfall" under a very broad usage of that term; if so included, it is the largest known waterfall.

 Artificial waterfalls are water features or fountains that imitate a natural waterfall.
 The Cascata delle Marmore is the tallest artificially built waterfall at 541 ft.